 Money is neither good nor bad – it always depends on how you use it.

-A second way to improve your relationship to money is with a little mind game.
-The absolute numbers, which I’ll give you in a moment, may differ over time.
+Another way to improve your relationship to money is with a little mind game.
+The absolute numbers, which I’ll give you in a moment, may vary over time.
 It depends more on the circumstances – and they have been similar for centuries.
-There are currently around 7 billion people in this world.
-The richest person in the world owns around $ 50 billion.
-Even if he distributed his entire fortune evenly among all other people, everyone would get just over 7 dollars.
+There are currently around 7-8 billion people in this world.
+The richest person in the world owns around $ 170 billion.
+Even if he distributed his entire fortune evenly among all other people, each would only get a good $ 20.
 For some it is a lot, for others it is almost nothing.
-The important thing is that it is a one-off effect, i.e. a nice gift even for the poorest of the poor, but not a permanent solution to lift them out of poverty – and the richest person in the world would be broke in one fell swoop.
+The important thing is: it is a one-time effect.
+So a nice gift even for the poorest of the poor, but not a permanent solution to lift them out of poverty – and the richest person in the world would be broke in one fell swoop.
 All his money has fizzled out with very little effect and can no longer work for himself.
-If you consider that especially the rich donate a lot (especially because thanks to their wealth, among other things, they have the time to organize charity events and founding foundations, etc.), then you can see that wealth is in the hands of one individual in a concentration , in which it creates financial independence, can also be good for an extremely large number of others.
+One should keep in mind that the rich in particular donate extremely large amounts – precisely because, thanks to their wealth, they have the time to organize charity events and set up foundations, etc. So if a single person manages to amass so much wealth that it makes them financially free, that can be good for an extremely large number of other people as well.
 So, folks: hoard money, become financially independent – and then do good with it!